saidst/external-dns/docs/tutorials/azure-private-dns.md

 Finally, create the mentioned link with the VNET.

 ```
-$ az network private-dns link vnet create -g external-dns -n mylink \
+$ az network private-dns link vnet create -g externaldns -n mylink \
    -z example.com -v myvnet
 ```

 ## Configure service principal for managing the zone
-External-DNS needs permissions to make changes in Azure Private DNS.
+ExternalDNS needs permissions to make changes in Azure Private DNS.
-These permissions are roles assigned to the service principal used by External-DNS.
+These permissions are roles assigned to the service principal used by ExternalDNS.

 A service principal with a minimum access level of `contributor` to the Private DNS zone(s) and `reader` to the resource group containing the Azure Private DNS zone(s) is necessary.
 More powerful role-assignments like `owner` or assignments on subscription-level work too.

 Start off by **creating the service principal** without role-assignments.
 ```
-$ az ad sp create-for-rbac -n external-dns-sp
+$ az ad sp create-for-rbac -n externaldns-sp
 {
   "appId": "appId GUID",  <-- aadClientId value
   ...